Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 "Unfortunately, HCA is not currently accepting payments through Aetna's [contracted payment] program, which provides set payment fees for non-participating providers.
 This has resulted in Ms. Shapiro being balance billed for her emergency room visit," Aetna wrote in a statement.

-Shapiro says she had heard of other Austin ISD employees dealing with high hospital bills.
+Shapiro says she had heard of other Austin Independent School District employees dealing with high hospital bills.
 In fact, Shapiro reached out to KUT after hearing the story of Drew Calver, an Austin high school teacher who was balance billed for nearly $109,000 by St. David's after a heart attack.
 Calver's story was part of Kaiser Health News and NPR's Bill of the Month series last year.

 Shapiro says that in her case, Aetna told her not to pay what the hospital was charging her.
-She says she was told to only pay her deductible ($1,275), which she did right away.
+She says she was told to pay only her deductible ($1,275), which she did right away.
 But St. David's kept sending her bills for the remaining balance, which was more than $5,000.

 "I guess I just thought that it was going to go away," Shapiro says.

 But it didn't.
-As a public school teacher, $5,000 would have been a huge blow to her budget, she says.
+For a public school teacher, $5,000 would have been a huge blow to her budget, she says.

 Shapiro applied for financial assistance, but St. David's told her she didn't qualify.
 She says she felt like she was out of options — until a friend told her about the state's mediation program.